 Will lunch be served?

-No. But there are plenty of dining options at UH.
+No. But there are plenty of dining options nearby.
 If you have particular dieting needs you are encouraged to bring your own lunch.

 What can/can't I bring to the event?